 She set out to change that.
 "I thought the walk could be my way of helping other women become more familiar with it to hopefully ensure what happened to me doesn't happen to other women," she says.

 Unlike conventional breast imaging techniques such as mammography and ultrasound, molecular breast imaging "exploits the different behavior of tumors relative to background tissue through the use of small semiconductor-based gamma cameras to image the breast following injection of a radiotracer that tumors readily absorb," according to this article in Forefront, the online magazine of Mayo Clinic's Cancer Center.
 The result is a "functional image of the breast that can detect tumors not seen on mammography."

 It's a contribution that the study's coordinator Deborah Rhodes, M.D., says is most helpful.
 "Leslie has the most extraordinary determination to educate women about breast density and to help them avoid a delay in breast cancer detection due to density," Dr. Rhodes tells us.
-"We're in the midst of a large, multicenter trial that's finding molecular breast imaging detects more than three times as many invasive cancers as 3D mammography, and Leslie's gift not only helps fund this trial, but her story is the reason for our work and a source of continued inspiration for us."

 You can read more about Leslie and her walk here.
 Then amble on over to share your comments below before using the social media tools atop this page to share this story with others.